Double (association football): Hong Kong

-In Hong Kong, nine teams have won the Double of the Hong Kong First Division League and the Hong Kong Senior Challenge Shield.
+In Hong Kong, nine teams have won the Double of the Hong Kong First Division League / Hong Kong Premier League and the Hong Kong Senior Challenge Shield.

 India

 In India, three teams have won the Double of the National Football League (now I-League) / Indian Super League and the Federation Cup (now Super Cup).

 Indonesia

 In Indonesia only one team has won the Double of the Indonesia Super League / Indonesian Premier League and the Piala Indonesia.

 Iran

 In Iran, two teams have won the Double of the Azadegan League / Iran Pro League and the Hazfi Cup.

 Iraq

-In Iraq, four teams have won the Double of the Iraqi Premier League and the Iraq FA Cup.
+In Iraq, five teams have won the Double of the Iraqi Premier League and the Iraq FA Cup.

 Japan

 The Japanese Double is generally considered to be winning the league championship (the Japan Soccer League Division 1 until 1991–92 and the J.League Division 1 since then) and the Emperor's Cup.
 Winning the second division title and the Emperor's Cup is rarer.